Compensatory Time > Time Off > Current Employees > HRS Home

 Employee Responsibilities

-- Employees should promptly and accurately record on the weekly time report all time worked plus use of paid leave or paid holiday time and the use of state compensatory time.
+• Employees should promptly and accurately record all time worked plus use of paid time off or paid holiday time and the use of state compensatory time.

-- Classified employees account for time worked on a daily basis.
+• Employees account for time on a daily basis.

 Supervisor and Department Responsibilities

-- The supervisor must review and approve the use of state compensatory time, verify that the employee has accurately recorded the use of their time on the time report, and sign the electronic or paper time report.
+• The supervisor/department must review and approve the use of state compensatory time, verify that the employee has accurately recorded the use of their time, and approve the time entry.

-- Supervisors are encouraged to accommodate, to the extent practicable, the employee’s use of state compensatory time.
+• Supervisors are encouraged to accommodate the employee’s use of state compensatory time to the extent practicable.

 State Compensatory Time and Travel for Official University Business (For Exempt Employees Only)